How to Form a Tennessee Nonprofit Corporation

 • setting an accounting period and tax year, and

-Now that you have created your nonprofit corporation, you can obtain your federal and Tennessee state tax exemptions.
-Here are the additional steps you must take to obtain your tax-exempt status.
+Now that you've created your nonprofit corporation, you can obtain your federal and Tennessee state tax exemptions.
+Here are the steps you must take to obtain your tax-exempt status.

 See the IRS website for more information on the Form 1023 and Form 1023-EZ filing requirements.